 Font and Colors

 The modern graphic sign is based on the drawing of the soccer player Hikmet Topuzer.
 The designers have completed it with a white ring to represent the name and year of the Fenerbahçe Foundation.
-The oak leaves symbolize the strength of the club.
+The oak leaves symbolize the club’s strength.

-The font used is considered grotesque because the letters do not have serifs.
-Green stands for success, blue stands for generosity, yellow stands for opponents’ envy, red stands for Turkey’s flag and love, and white stands for sincerity and purity.
+The font is considered grotesque because the letters lack serifs.
+Green stands for success, blue for generosity, yellow for opponents’ envy, red for Turkey’s flag and love, and white for sincerity and purity.